-There are some particularly interesting studies that refer to the sexual dimorphism in the activity of AD enzymes in different rat tissues (Prohaska and Sunde 1993, Kasapović et al. 1997, 2001, Azevedo et al. 2001, Tam et al. 2003).
-Pinto and Bartley (1969) have demonstrated that the CAT activity in rat liver is significantly higher in males than in females.
+There are some particularly interesting studies that refer to the investigation of the presence of sexual dimorphism in the activity of AD enzymes in different rat tissues (Prohaska and Sunde 1993, Kasapović et al. 1997, Azevedo et al. 2001, Kasapović et al. 2001, Tam et al. 2003).
+Pinto and Bartley (1969) have demonstrated that the CAT activity in rat liver depends on the sex of the animal and that it is significantly higher in males than in females.
 Capel and Smallwood (1983) have examined whether there are any sexual differences in the GSH-Px activities in rat brain, liver and blood.
-They have shown that there is no significant difference in GSH-Px activity in the brain between males and females, while in the liver the activity of this enzyme is significantly higher in females than in males.
-The observed difference in GSH-Px activity in the blood of male and female rats has no physiological consequence.
-Prohaska and Sunde (1993) have also demonstrated that the GSH-Px activity in rat liver is higher in females than in males, which is understandable considering that mRNA levels, as well as selenium concentrations, are much higher in female than in male rats.
-In our further study, carried out in a series of experiments on males, both intact and subjected to orchidectomy, untreated and treated with ovarian steroids, we have attempted to find out whether there is a sex difference in the response to the administered hormonal treatment.
+Their results have shown that there is no significant difference in GSH-Px activity in the brain between males and females, while in the liver the activity of this enzyme is significantly higher in females than in males.
+The observed difference in GSH-Px activity in the blood of male and female rats bears no physiological consequence.
+Prohaska and Sunde (1993) have also demonstrated that the GSH-Px activity in rat liver is higher in females than in males, which is understandable considering that their results show that messenger ribonucleic acid (mRNA) levels, as well as selenium concentrations, are much higher in female than in male rats.
+In a further study, in a series of experiments on males, both intact and subjected to orchidectomy, untreated and treated with ovarian steroids, we have attempted to find out whether there is a difference in the response to the administered hormonal treatment between the sexes.
 Unlike the ovariectomy in females, the orchidectomy has no effect on the activity of either cytosolic or mitochondrial SOD.
 CuZn SOD activity does not change even after the hormonal treatment.
-However, 2 mg of progesterone or 5 μg of estradiol benzoate (EB) decrease the Mn SOD activity both 2 h and 24 h after the treatment, but do not display a synergistic effect.
+However, 2 mg of P or 5 μg of estradiol benzoate (EB) decrease the Mn SOD activity both 2 hours and 24 hours after the treatment, but do not display a synergistic effect.
 Since it is known that the orchidectomy results in an increase of serum LH concentration in comparison with intact animals and that it has no effect on the SOD activity, it is logical to assume that the ovarian hormones influence the activity of the mitochondrial SOD in the brain of a male rat directly.
 The results of hormonal treatments support this hypothesis.
-Special attention should be paid to the absence of a synergistic effect of hormones on the SOD activity.
-This indicate that these hormones induce their effects directly through their distinct receptors.
-It has been demonstrated in rats and guinea pigs that there is an overlap in the autoradiographic maps of receptors for estrogen and progesterone (Sar and Stumpf 1973) in the hypothalamus of these animals.
+Special attention should be paid to the absence of a synergistic effect of hormones in relation to the enzyme activity, which is understandable considering that these hormones induce an effect directly, through the same receptors.
+It has been demonstrated, in rats and guinea pigs, that there is an overlap in the autoradiographic maps of receptors for E and P (Sar and Stumpf 1973) in the hypothalamus of these animals.